Launching the Log Viewer

 To launch the Log Viewer, type Cloud Code: View Logs using the Command Palette (accessible with Ctrl/Cmd+Shift+P or through the 'Manage' menu marked with a gear icon ).

-Tip: You can also quickly access logs by finding your resource within the Kubernetes Explorer under the Cloud Code view , right-clicking it, and selecting View logs to display your specified logs in the Log Viewer.
+Tip: Depending on the type of your application, you can also quickly access logs by finding your resource within either the Kubernetes Explorer or the Cloud Run Explorer, right-clicking it, and selecting View logs to display your specified logs in the Log Viewer.

 Viewing logs from clusters